polygonben/DiscordEmailOsint/README.md

 # DiscordEmailOsint
 Python script that automates an API post request to check if an email has been registered with a given email.
+It can also take in a .txt file containing a list of email addresses with a new line for each.

 ### Usage